svmiller/peacesciencer/README.md

 # Installation

-You will ideally soon be able to install this on CRAN, as follows:
+You can install this on CRAN, as follows:

 ``` r
 install.packages("peacesciencer")
 ```

-Until then, you can install the development version of this package through the `devtools` package.
+You can install the development version of this package through the `devtools` package.
+The development version of the package invariably has more goodies, but may or may not be at various levels of stress-testing.

 ``` r
 devtools::install_github("svmiller/peacesciencer")